Get ready for some Unix magic... πŸͺ„

 • If it is a boot, it may represent the booting process of the UNIX operating system, a fundamental part of bringing the system to life.

-• Alternatively, if it is a sock (granted, a thick and oversized one! 😄), it is likely a playful reference to UNIX network sockets.
+• Alternatively, if it is a sock (granted, a thick and oversized one! πŸ˜„), it is likely a playful reference to UNIX network sockets.
 Network sockets were an abstraction pioneered by UNIX in BSD UNIX (4.2BSD, 1983).
 Sockets provided a unified interface for interprocess communication (IPC), enabling processes to communicate both locally (on the same machine) via UNIX domain sockets, and over a network using TCP/IP.
-This innovation became foundational to modern networking, and the socket API was later adopted by all major operating systems, shaping how network programming is done today.
+The socket API from BSD was later adopted by virtually every other operating system.

 For more on the history of BSD sockets, see Berkeley Sockets – Wikipedia, or read the official Linux man page for socket().